duygusimsek/Election_Analysis/README.md

 - The winner of the election was:
     * Diana DeGette received 73.8% of the vote and  272,892 votes.

+- The counties and county results were:
+    * Denver county had  82.8% of the total vote and 306,055 ballots submitted.

+    * Jefferson county had 10.5% of the total vote with 38,855 ballots submitted.

+    * Arapahoe county had 6.7% of the total vote with 24,801 ballots submitted. (add the election result screen shot)

+- The largest county turnover is Denver county with 306,055 ballots submitted.

 ## Challenge Overview